KSP-RO/RP-1/README.md

             TECHLIMIT # Guidance Unit (Early), 2m, 3m average
             {
                 name = basicAvionics
+                unlockCost = 15000          # This node costs 15000 funds
+                                            # However, if you've purchased the previous node(s),
+                                            # it would only cost 6000 funds

                 tonnageToMassRatio = 940
                 costPerControlledTon = .53
                 enabledProceduralW = 5.81